Phones 4U court case: EE boss recorded clandestine lunch with Telefonica chief

 A High Court last week heard how ex-EE CEO Olaf Swantee secretly recorded on an iPad a lunch meeting with Telefonica boss Ronan Dunne.

-The lunch, at the Landmark Hotel on September 19, 2012, was arranged by Dunne and could have infringed competition law.
+The lunch, at the Landmark Hotel on September 19, 2012, was arranged by Dunne and could have infringed competition law the court was told.

 Phones 4U barrister Kenneth MacLean put it to Swantee that he recorded the Landmark lunch because he realised that this was the sort of conversation he should be having with a competitor.